 A full day of activities was held in Wellington to celebrate it, on Friday 5 October 2018, coinciding with the awards dinner in the evening.

 Keynote speaker, British agricultural journalist and Nuffield scholar Anna Jones, gave her observations on how mainstream media portrays farming in the UK and how to bridge farming and urban matters in the full briefing day.
 She was available for interviews and also attended the dinner in the evening.
 She joined our seven other top-quality speakers who were looking ahead into the next 60 years of reporting on New Zealand's primary produce.
+Special thanks goes to AGMARDT, sponsor for Anna's travel to New Zealand.
 The final panel session looked at covering rural in a wide (and changing) media landscape.